-Award recipients will be required to submit performance measure data in BJA's PMT located at https://bjapmt.ojp.gov and separately submit a semi-annual performance report in JustGrants.
+Award recipients will be required to submit performance measure data in BJA's Performance Measurement Tool (PMT) located at https://bjapmt.ojp.gov/help/JAGDocs.html and separately submit a semiannual performance report in JustGrants.
 Further guidance on the post-award submission process will be provided, if selected for award.